Powerlearnproject/se-assignment-day-2-git-and-github-Gratitude311/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18614369&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+**Version control** helps manage software development projects efficiently by keeping a record of all the modifications made to the code over time.
+This allows people to collaborate, review history, and revert to previous versions if necessary.

+**GitHub is popular for Version Control** as it stores the code online making it accessible from anywhere.
+It also allows developers to work together without overwriting each other's changes.
+They can also create different branches to try out new features and merge them when ready.
+Also, on Github, many open-source projects are hosted promoting a strong developer community.

+**Version Control helps maintain Project Integrity** by

+- Resolving conflict through managing code conflicts

+- Reversing a bug or an issue

+- Tracking history making it easy to review past modifications

+- Ensuring security and accountability as every change is linked to a specific user

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?